 Transport

-For city travel, grab a Suica or Pasmo card.
-It works in most urban areas and saves time.
+For cities, Suica or Pasmo cards are enough.
+They work in most urban transport systems and save time.

-Mix modern hotels and traditional ryokans.
-Choose based on your mood, city, and budget.
+Mixing modern hotels and traditional ryokan works well.
+Choose based on budget, comfort, and location.

 📅 Sample Itinerary: 15 to 20 Days